-16. Monitoring arrangements
+17. Monitoring arrangements

-This policy will be reviewed annually by the CEO in consultation with HTS and DSLs.
-At every review, it will be approved by the Trust Board and then shared with HTs.
+This policy will be reviewed annually by the CEO in consultation with HTs and DSLs.
+At every review, the policy will be approved by the Trust Board and then shared with HTs.

-17. Links with other policies
+18. Links with other policies